Low-Cost Transit Loggers Meet Food Safety Transportation Standards

 Installation

-Now, the milk company uses I-Plug Temperature Data Loggers in the back of their trailers to closely monitor milk temperature.
-Drivers enclose the loggers into their self-adhesive pouches and place them directly onto the crates, four per truck.
-During deliveries, the internal sensor in each unit accurately monitors the product across a temperature range of -22°F to 158°F (-30°C to +70°C) at a high 0.5°C accuracy.
-Their lightweight and compact design makes for an easy fit among the gallon containers, each powered by a 1-yr battery.
-Installed this way, the temperature data loggers provide good coverage of the shipment and continually monitor the product throughout transit.
+The milk company selected Halveon T-Stream Multi-Use data loggers for their refrigerated shipments to closely monitor milk temperature during transport.
+Drivers place the loggers into self-adhesive pouches and place them directly onto the crates, four per truck.
+During deliveries, the internal sensor in each unit accurately monitors the milk with a typical accuracy of 0.5°C and a resolution of 0.1°C. Their lightweight and compact design makes for an easy fit among the crates.
+The loggers come with a 6 point certificate of validation ensuring accurate measurements.
+They are powered by an internal battery with a life of up to 2 years and the loggers are IP67 rated for compatibility with the damp environment in the shipping compartment.
+Installed this way, the data loggers provide good coverage of the shipment and continually monitor the product throughout transit to the stores.

 Usage